ilterbilguven/aStrategyGame/readme.md

 ---

-Production Menu gets the prefabs in the Assets/Resources/Buildings folder and shows them.
+Production Menu shows buildings in an infinite scroll view.
 Unit Production Menu will show units if there is some prefabs in the Assets/Resources/Units/*BuildingName* folder.

 Building Structure: